Welcome to Mostly-Victorian.com!

 Who could answer these questions better than the Victorians themselves?
 This site offers thousands of pages from Victorian periodicals and books (plus a few that stray a few years to one side or the other of that period).
-We now have more than 700 articles on the site, and plan to load more than 100 additional features each month.
-The majority of the articles on this site come from The Strand (of Sherlock Holmes fame) and The Girl's Own Paper, but we'll also be posting pieces from a variety of other publications, including Chatterbox, Ladies' Realm, Woman's Own, Little Folks, Leisure Hour, and many more.
+We now have more than 500 articles on the site, and plan to add more than 100 more each month.
+The majority of the articles on this site come from The Strand (of Sherlock Holmes fame) and The Girl’s Own Paper, but we’ll also be posting pieces from a variety of other publications, including Chatterbox, Ladies’ Realm, Woman’s Own, Little Folks, Leisure Hour, and many more.

 So whether you’re looking for reference material on the Victorian period, or some just plain entertaining reading, you’ve come to the right place!

 Some up-close, personal looks at how Victorians lived and worked, as well as the problems they faced.
-Catch a glimpse of Victorian weddings, fetes, holidays, and celebrations; view some of the oddities received by the Royal Mail!
+Catch a glimpse of Victorian weddings, fetes, holidays, and celebrations; learn the secrets of Victorian etiquette; view some of the oddities received by the Royal Mail!